-Actuarial valuation date June 30, 2020
+Actuarial valuation date June 30, 2021

-Actuarial roll forward date June 30, 2021
+Actuarial roll forward date June 30, 2022

 Actuarial cost method Entry age normal

-Investment rate of return 7.0%
+Investment rate of return / discount rate 7.0%

 Projected salary increase 2.9 - 8.4%

 Inflation 2.3%

 Permanent benefit increase Included

 Mortality rates 2017 SRA Scale U-MP

-Actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2020.
+Actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2020.

 The long-term expected rate of return on ASRS plan investments was determined to be 7.0 percent using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage.